-Just yesterday the European court for Human Rights ruled the French ban on veil as not being a violation of human rights.
+Just yesterday the European Court for Human Rights ruled the French ban on the veil as not being a violation of human rights.
 Yet another example of taking away women’s choice: there is still a long way to go.

 With the deadline of Beijing +20, and many women around the world still not enjoying basic human rights, now is the moment to spur recommitment on women rights.